 The last unit of the Ather 450 has rolled off the assembly line in Bengaluru, just before mass-production of the Ather 450X is to begin.
 Deliveries of the Ather 450X (and the Ather 450X Series1) will begin next month, while Ather relocates production to the Hosur plant in December.

-While the company is ready to honour the bookings it received for the 450 before winding down the production, Ather is also willing to convert those bookings to the new 450X.
+The Ather 450X was launched amid much fanfare in January and replaces the Ather 450, and while the new electric scooter is more expensive, it is quicker, lighter and faster.
+While the company was honouring the bookings it received for the Ather 450 before winding down the production, it was also offering customers the option to convert those bookings to the new 450X.

-The 450 uses a 2.4 kWh battery pack and puts out 5.4 kW and 20 Nm of torque.
+The Ather 450 uses a 2.4 kWh battery pack and puts out 5.4 kW and 20 Nm of torque.
 The scooter weighs 118 kg and can accelerate from 0 to 40 km/h in 3.9 seconds.
 Ather 450 returns a range of 75 km in Eco, 65 km in Ride and 55 km in the Sport mode.

-Compared to its regular sibling, the 450X loses 10 kg, weighing 108 kg, gets a 2.9 kWh battery pack (up from 2.71 kWh) and makes 6 kW, with 26 Nm of torque in its Pro pack.
-The range too has increased to 85 km (from 75 km) and the X gets an additional riding mode in the form of the ‘Warp,’ lingo likely derived from the sci-fi universe of Star Trek.
+Compared to its regular sibling, the Ather 450X loses 10 kg (108 kg), gets a 2.9 kWh battery pack (up from 2.71 kWh) and makes 6 kW, with 26 Nm of torque.
+The range, too, has increased to 85 km (from 75 km) and the 450X gets an additional riding mode in the form of the ‘Warp,’ lingo likely derived from the sci-fi universe of Star Trek.
 The 450X Pro charges faster at 1.5 km/min, up from 1 km/min.